The Story of Turkey's Magical Euro 2008

 The game certainly reflected those sentiments, as Croatia dominated possession, shots, and offensive actions throughout the game.
 Despite this, Turkey held them at arm's length and forced extra time.
 The game continued in this vein, with Croatia pushing back the Turkish side until they could fire a shot at replacement goalkeeper Rustu Recber, who had made a couple of outstanding saves in normal time.

 But the 35-year-old keeper let down his guard at the worst possible time, when in the 119th minute, he misjudged a ball and found himself out of position for Luka Modric’s cross which was headed home by substitute Ivan Klasnic to all but end Turkey’s hopes of a semi final against Germany.
+Untitled design.jpg

-Turkish hearts were broken.
-There was virtually no time left, just additional moments that were awarded following the lengthy Croatian celebrations.
-However, Turkey had a plan.
-Rustu, looking to redeem himself, pumped a long ball up into the Croatian box in a desperate last attempt to equalize.
 The ball ricochets a couple of times before falling to Semih Senturk, who with no backlift whatsoever, rifles the ball into the roof of the net.
 Queue the most chaotic scenes yet.
 The time on the clock is 120+2, and Turkey have somehow clawed their way back yet again.

 “I knew we’d win (the shootout),” reflected Kazim-Richards.
 “Because we broke their hearts.
 They just dropped to the floor (after the goal).”

 Turkey now faced the menacing prospect of Germany looming ahead of them, fresh off the back of beating Portugal 3-2 in their quarter-final, and according to Kazim-Richards, an “on fire’ Lukas Podolski.
-But by the time kick-off arrived, there were bad omens emerging for Turkey, who only had 13 available players for the game, those missing being absent through injury and suspension.
+By the time kick-off arrived, there were bad omens emerging for Turkey, who only had 13 available players for the game, those missing being absent through injury and suspension.

 And yet Turkey absolutely dominated from the first whistle to the last, and Kazim-Richards was playing with a point to prove, hitting the crossbar twice within the first 20 minutes.
 The second of these ricocheted to Ugur Boral, who squeezed the ball under Jens Lehmann’s legs to give Turkey a shock lead.